 Faculty Across the University Are Honored with Teaching Awards

 During an academic year marked by hybrid learning, socially distanced classrooms, and COVID-19 testing, a number of Illinois Institute of Technology faculty members rose high above the challenges of the pandemic to impact the lives of students.
-In recognition of their efforts, the Office of the Provost has honored four faculty members with special teaching awards while four other individuals have been honored with college awards.
+In recognition of their efforts, the Office of the Provost has honored four faculty members with special teaching awards while five other individuals have been honored with college awards.
 The faculty members were nominated by their peers as well as by staff from their respective colleges and received monetary awards acknowledging their achievements.

 “Illinois Tech values very highly the quality of our faculty and their teaching and the many positive ways in which faculty work to enhance the success of our students,” says Peter Kilpatrick, provost and senior vice president for academic affairs.
 “We are very proud of our teaching award winners and all who contribute to excellence in teaching and to student success.”

 The members of the 2021 Teaching Awards Committee are Mahesh Krishnamurthy, professor of electrical and computer engineering at Armour College of Engineering and academic director of the Ed Kaplan Family Institute for Innovation and Tech Entrepreneurship; Alan Glodowski, senior lecturer of physics at Lewis College of Science and Letters; and Greg Reilly, associate professor of law and co-director of the J.D.
 Certificate Program in Intellectual Property Law at Chicago-Kent College of Law.

 University Excellence in Teaching Awards